¿Qué le pasa a mi familia?: Production

 The production was announced on 16 June 2020, during the Univision Upfront for the 2020–2021 television season.
 Filming began on 9 November 2020 in Guanajuato City.
 Location shooting in Guanajuato City concluded on 29 May 2021, while filming at Televisa San Ángel concluded on 12 June 2021.

 Casting

 On 1 September 2020, it was confirmed that José Ron and Ariadne Díaz would star in the lead roles.
 However, on 23 September 2020, José Ron announced that he would not participate in the telenovela.
 On 16 October 2020, Ariadne Díaz announced that she would no longer star in the telenovela due to prior commitments.
 Elizabeth Álvarez and Karol Sevilla were also considered but both decided to reject the telenovela.
-On 19 October 2020, it was announced that Mané de la Parra and Eva Cedeño were the protagonist of the telenovela, the rest of the cast was also confirmed.
+On 19 October 2020, the full cast was revealed, with Mané de la Parra and Eva Cedeño set to play the leads.

+Ratings

+Viewership and ratings per season of ¿Qué le pasa a mi familia?